foundryvtt/crucible/docs/Character/Skills.md

 #### Intimidation Tasks

-**Scare.** The Intimidation skill may be used, first and foremost, to startle and violently coerce others to cooperate.
+**Scare.** The Intimidation skill may be used, first and foremost, to startle and violently coerce others to cooperate.<br>
-**Instill.** Creating a more covert sense of doubt in an individual may require an Intimidation check.
+**Instill.** Creating a more covert sense of doubt in an individual may require an Intimidation check.<br>
-**Detect Intent.** You can use your own knowledge of Intimidation to determine if others are attempting to strong-arm you, or if their threats carry any real weight.
+**Detect Intent.** You can use your own knowledge of Intimidation to determine if others are attempting to strong-arm you, or if their threats carry any real weight.<br>

 | Rank | Intimidation Progression Ideas     |
 | ---- | ---------------------------------- |